Can Diclofenac Affect Your Heart?

 COX-2 Inhibition:

-Diclofenac is an inhibitor of COX-2 that strongly inhibits the action of the enzyme.
+Diclofenac is a COX-2 inhibitor that strongly inhibits the enzyme's activity.
 While relieving pain and inflammation,

 This consequently creates a thrombotic state that might result in heart attacks or strokes.